About CCHL

 Publication of six monthly and annual reports

-The Council has an interest in ensuring that the region’s strategic assets are operated in a commercial manner, but also in a way that is beneficial for the region as a whole.
+Council has an interest in ensuring that the region’s strategic assets are operated in a commercial manner, but also in a way that is beneficial for the region as a whole.

-Through Statements of Intent, the Council is able to establish broad parameters reflecting the public nature of these assets, but without inhibiting proper commercial management.
+Through Statements of Intent, Council is able to establish broad parameters reflecting the public nature of these assets, but without inhibiting proper commercial management.

 CCHL remains committed to the ownership and monitoring role entrusted to it by its shareholder, Christchurch City Council.